amit-upadhyay-IT/khol/README.md

 ## Info:

-This package comes has 3 operations:
+This package has 3 operations:

 1. Opening the directory in GUI method.
 2. Saving the long directory path into a short one.